 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 The work of a beekeeper is quite exciting and varied.
 Individual beekeepers use different methods to tackle some of the challenges they face.
 Beehive management in cold regions has its unique challenges.
-One of them is how to keep the beehive at a temperature conducive for honey bee colonies.
-Bees can warm the hive themselves, but is costs them more energy and food resources to do so.
-One of the more popular methods is the use of beehive windbreaks.
-They can be used all round or on selected sides of the beehive.
+One of them is how to keep the beehive at a temperature conducive to honeybee colonies.
+Bees can warm the hive themselves, but it costs them more energy and food resources to do so.
+One of the more popular methods is the use of a beehive windbreak.
+They can be used all around or on selected sides of the beehive.
 Windbreaks reduce the speed of air flowing around the beehive, thereby reducing heat loss.
-In this article we’ll discuss how to go about using up a beehive windbreak in your beekeeping operation.
+In this article, we’ll discuss how to go about using up a beehive windbreak in your beekeeping operation.

 Types of Beehive Windbreaks